Designating Mexican Cartels as Foreign Terrorists: What It Means

 CHASING TERRORIST MONEY

 The FTO designation mandates U.S. financial institutions that are aware they are in possession of assets from an FTO or its agents must take control.
-As that process is occurs, they must report known assets to the U.S. Department of Treasury.
+As that process occurs, they must report known assets to the U.S. Department of Treasury.

 The financial markets on a global scale must consider the threat of knowingly processing cartel funds.
 Authorities can send people to jail for supporting cartels, but you must disrupt the ability to make money in order to bring down organizations for good.
 U.S. law enforcement and the intelligence community have openly discussed the importance of following and seizing funds to cripple a terrorist’s operational capabilities.
 Attacking a cartel’s financial network is a lengthy process under conventional bureaucratic rules in the absence of an FTO designation.